deepomicslab/GCNFrame/README.md

-# a GCN framework for genomics
+# a GP-GCN framework for genomics
 This is a python package for genomics study with a GP-GCN (Gapped Pattern Graph Convolutional Networks) framework.

 # Getting started